JaccoGritter/Zoo-OOP/README.md

 Added array to Zoo class which contains the deceased animal objects Dead animal object is removed from animals array

-Added number of dead animals to statisticsS
+Added number of dead animals to statistics

+Last ten deaths are shown on webpage